 Declaring the Ph.D.
 Minor in Linguistics

-- Make an appointment with the minor advisor to discuss your personal program of study.
+1. Make an appointment with the minor advisor to discuss your personal program of study.
 The set of courses counting towards the minor must be approved by the minor advisor before any coursework commences.
 Make an appointment with the minor advisor as soon as possible if you are considering a Linguistics Ph.D. minor, in order to make sure that you are signed up for eligible courses.
 Unapproved courses will not count towards the 12 credits needed for the minor.

-- Fill out the Linguistics PhD Minor authorization form and have it signed by the Linguistics minor advisor and the student’s major program advisor.
+2. Fill out the Linguistics PhD Minor authorization form and have it signed by the Linguistics minor advisor and the student’s major program advisor.

-- Request to add the Linguistics Ph.D. minor in your Grad Portal in MyUW (see here for directions).
+3. Request to add the Linguistics Ph.D. minor in your Grad Portal in MyUW (see here for directions).
 Upload your signed PhD Minor authorization form as part of this process.

 2. Ph.D.
 Minor in something else (for Linguistics graduate students)

-Linguistics PhD students are required to complete a 12-credit PhD minor in an area other than Linguistics (although interdisciplinary and elective linguistics courses can count towards the Distributed Minor).
-Students have two options: 1) choose a pre-existing PhD Minor program (such as Computer Science, Psychology, or Second Language Acquisition), which is administered in another department; or 2) design their own individualized minor (called a “Distributed Minor”) in consultation with their faculty advisor.
+2. Design your own individualized minor (called a “Distributed Minor“) in consultation with your faculty advisor.
 An example of a Distributed Minor might be a set of courses focusing on Native American languages and cultures, Hispanic linguistics, Chinese linguistics, or sociolinguistics, among many other possibilities.
+A Distributed Minor can contain courses from any combination of departments, including Linguistics.

 See the Graduate Handbook for more information on the PhD Minor for Linguistics students.
-The Graduate Guide lists all of the pre-existing PhD Minor options.